mathiasverraes/15yearsddd/manuscript/vladikk/essay.md

 > This essay is based on my talk “7 Years of DDD: Tackling Complexity in Large-Scale Marketing Systems”.
 It was delivered at Explore DDD, DDD Europe, KanDDDinsky, NDC Sydney, and other conferences.

 > There are two sets of images.
-Hand drawn own, and a regular, as used in the original presentation.
+Hand drawn one, and a regular, as used in the original presentation.
 Personally I prefer the hand drawn one, but included both since it depends on which will look better in a book, and the book's style.

 # 7 Years of DDD: Tackling Complexity in Large-Scale Marketing Systems